 Caltrain passenger coaches are of two types.
 “Baby Bullet” trains with newer bi-level Bombardier equipment offer 110-volt AC power outlets with tables for laptops and other electronic devices.

 Older gallery cars also have seating on two levels.
 All trains have restrooms, baggage racks, bicycle storage and seating reserved for seniors and people with disabilities.
 Wheelchair boarding assistance is available at most stops.

 The right-of-way from San Francisco to San Jose Tamien station is publicly-owned by the Peninsula Corridor Joint Powers Board.
-South of San Jose, to Gilroy, Caltrain runs on tracks owned by Union Pacific Railroad, a private company that hauls rail freight.
+Between San Jose and Gilroy, Caltrain runs on tracks owned by Union Pacific Railroad, a private company that hauls rail freight.

 By the numbers

 Route length: 51.4 miles from San Francisco to San Jose and 30 miles from San Jose to Gilroy.

 Fastest time between San Jose and San Francisco: 57 minutes.